Eilidh's Memorial Ride from Giles Carlin on Vimeo

 Dedicated to reducing lorry danger and saving lives

-See Me Save Me is born out of grief, frustration and anger.
+See Me Save Me is a campaign coordinated by RoadPeace, the national charity for road crash victims, born out of grief, frustration and anger.

 For too many years HGVs with blind spots have been allowed to share the roads with pedestrians and cyclists.
 Priority has been given to saving costs and speeding material delivery; we have paid the price in families shattered and bodies broken.